gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 })
 ```

-## Step 10: Add a smaller theme
+## Step 10: Add another theme

 Themes can be big, like `gatsby-theme-blog`, but they can also be small discrete sets of components or functions.
-A great example of this is [gatsby-mdx-embed](https://gatsby-mdx-embed.netlify.com/) which adds the ability to easily embed social media content and videos into your MDX.
+A great example of this is [gatsby-mdx-embed](https://gatsby-mdx-embed.netlify.com/) which adds the ability to easily embed social media content and videos into your MDX files.

 Let's install the theme.